wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/characterization-routine.rst

 Trackwidth
 ^^^^^^^^^^

-The Trackwidth test will spin your robot in an attempt to measure the distance between your wheels.
+The trackwidth test will spin your robot to determine an empirical trackwidth.
+It compares how far the wheel encoders drove against the reported rotation from the gyroscope.

 .. note:: If your robot is having trouble turning during the Trackwidth test you should increase the :guilabel:`Rotation Wheel voltage (V):` value and run the test again.

-.. note:: Trackwidth values for high friction wheels (like pneumatic tires) may be measured incorrectly and a measured value should be used.
+.. note:: Trackwidth values for high friction wheels (like pneumatic tires) may be significantly different from the measured value.

 The entire routine should look something like this: